-The District will complete construction of the Glacier Creek Site in 2022, and additional wetland sites will be evaluated and developed in the future including the potential to develop an in lieu fee program as an alternate to the current wetland and stream mitigation banking program.
+The District completed construction of the Glacier Creek Site in 2023, and additional wetland sites will be evaluated and developed in the future including the potential to develop an in lieu fee program as an alternate to the current wetland and stream mitigation banking program.

-45. Conservation Easement Program
+42. Conservation Easement Program